How to Protect Your WordPress eCommerce Site From Holiday Fraud

 - Credit card holders make more purchases, which makes them less likely to spot suspicious transactions.

-Preventing fraud is important all year long, but it’s important to take extra steps to protect your business during the busy season.
+Preventing fraud is always important, but you’ll need to take extra steps to protect your business during the busy season.
 In this article, we’ll show you how.

 7 Steps to Prevent Holiday Fraud